 If the whiskers go to the minimum and maximum, they extend to 22 and 1818.
 So the box stretches from 4.54.5 to 13.513.5, the median line sits at 88, and the full plot runs from 22 to 1818.

-Do not skip the sorting step.
-If the data is not in order, the median and quartiles will be wrong.
+• Do not skip the sorting step.
+Out-of-order data gives a wrong median and wrong quartiles.

-Do not assume every box plot uses the same quartile rule or the same whisker rule.
-Two correct plots can look different if they were built with different conventions.
+• Do not assume every plot uses the same quartile rule or whisker rule.
+Two correct plots can differ when built with different conventions.

-Do not read the edges of the box as the minimum and maximum.
-They usually mark Q1Q_1 and Q3Q_3 instead.
+• Do not read the edges of the box as the minimum and maximum.
+They usually mark Q1Q_1 and Q3Q_3.

-Do not assume a wider box means "more data" in that region.
-It means the values there cover a wider interval on the number line.
+• Do not assume a wider box means more data there.
+It means the values cover a wider interval on the number line.

 Need help with a problem?